 Advancing knowledge critical to sustaining life on Earth and to ensuring the benefits of a healthy planet extend to all people

 Preparing students as future sustainability leaders through rigorous, engaged education and research

-Catalyzing informed action globally to generate local, national, and global solutions to the defining challenge for humanity
+Engaging with partners to generate and scale local, national, and global solutions to the defining challenge for humanity

 Part of Stanford's Long-Range Vision

 The Sustainability Initiative, which led to the new school focused on climate and sustainability, is part of Stanford's Vision of increasing and accelerating the university's purposeful impact in the world.